SumitKr-star/OOP-Practical/README.md

 # Python Practical
-1. Write a program to find the nature of the roots of a quadratic equation
+## 1. Write a program to find the nature of the roots of a quadratic equatio
-2. &nbsp;&nbsp;<pre>
+...
 # Quadratic Equation: ax^2 + bx + c = 0

 a = float(input("Enter coefficient a: "))